kenretto/crane/README.md

-# crane
-Crane is a golang development support library, it is not a framework, it just provides as many functions as possible that may be used in development of golang, all the functions may be integrated tripartite libraries, or they may be developed from scratch, as long as they are needed, they may exist
+#### Crane
+Configurable integration tool

+#### Description
+Crane It is not a framework, but a layer of three-party libraries that may be needed for daily use, so that some libraries can support automatic reloading by modifying the configuration, making web development more convenient, instead of integrating various libraries before development Tools, bother